aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 This is a start for sharing, storing, and searching documents of a variety of types.
 But what about sensitive documents?
 Or protecting, say, important configuration files from accidental corruption during storing or retrieving?

-Now you will add the AWS Encryption SDK to take an extra step of protection: client-side encrypting the Document Bucket document before it is transmitted off of the host machine.
+Now you will add the AWS Encryption SDK to encrypt close to where the data originates: client-side encrypting the Document Bucket document before it is transmitted off of the host machine to the internet.
 You will use KMS to provide a `data key` for each document, using a CMK that you set up in [Getting Started](./getting-started.md) when you deployed your stacks.

 ## Make the Change